RachWalm/dog-api/README.md

 #### Comments update

-Individual comments can be updated AUTHORISATION via the /comments/:id where the id is the corresponding pk or id.
+Individual comments can be updated via the /comments/:id where the id is the corresponding pk or id.

 Only the comment content field can be updated.

 #### Comments deletion

-This can be accessed via AUTHORISATION the /comments/:id where the id is the corresponding pk or id.
+This can be accessed via the /comments/:id where the id is the corresponding pk or id.

 #### Dog profile creation